ChaseW395/DatabaseTechniquesFinalProject/README.md

 # DatabaseTechniquesFinalProject
 This is a website I built for my database techniques class.
-It includes a website along with a backend database to store information.
+It includes a website along with a backend database to store user information.
 I used XAMPP control panel to run this locally (Docker image coming soon).

 Admin Credentials: